MakeItHackin/AMI/README.md

 Shopify info will be updated here.
 Shopify API documentation can be found here:  https://shopify.dev/docs

+## Printers
+For this project, I used a Zebra ZM400 Label Printer for shipping labels and a Milestone MHT-P80A receipt printer.

 ## Known Issues/Bugs
 Not everything in the GUI is technically usable.
 Some of the features are placeholders for work in progress.
 If you click a button or make an action and nothing happens, look in the code to see if the action is just an empty function.
 Orders:  Tab should be fully working.